dddrrreee/cs340lx-25aut/labs/10-bluetooth/README.md

 To know how each packet type is laid out, let's take a look at the [HCI section of the Bluetooth spec](./docs/BT%205.1%20HCI.pdf).
 Here is the format for a command.
 Notice that the first two octets are the OpCode.
 In the spec, you can read "The Opcode parameter is divided into two fields, called the OpCode Group Field (OGF) and OpCode Command Field (OCF).
 The OGF occupies the upper 6 bits of the Opcode, while the OCF occupies the remaining 10 bits."
-But all the opcodes you will need for today are specified in `hci_consts.h` so don't worry about it.
+But all the opcodes you will need for today are specified in `hci-consts.h` so don't worry about it.
 Next there is a one octet that specifies the total length of the parameters, in octets (some parameters can be multiple octets).
 Finally, the parameters themselves.
 Notice that this means that when we receive a packet, we need to wait until we have three octets to know how long it will be.
 **Important: everything is little endian, so if something is multiple bytes, send the least significant bytes first!!**